 Question 3.
 Must each document have its own certification for translation?

-Each document not in English must have a translation attached, but if you have multiple documents in the same foreign language in the same package, my personal opinion is that you can include one certificate of translator listing all documents translated and certified by the same person.
+Each non-English document must have a translation attached, but if you have multiple documents in the same foreign language in the same package, my personal opinion is that you can include one certificate of translator listing all documents translated and certified by the same person.
 However, if you choose to attach a certificate to each document (in addition to the English translation), it is certainly acceptable too.

 Question 4.
 Do I need to have the translations notarized too?